The 6 Standards

 These social service providers must:

-- register with the Social Services Regulator
+- register with the Social Services Regulator (SSR)

-- meet the Standards
+- meet the Social Services Standards

-- notify the Regulator about certain things.
+- notify the SSR about certain things.

 Unregistered social services providers may also have to meet the Standards through contractual or funding arrangements, particularly with the Department of Families, Fairness and Housing.